beyarkay/card_game_builder/README.md

 - The game format is designed to allow you to expand upon the game later.
 You do this by defining one or more `expansions` (like `The Base Game`, `The Halloween Expansion`, `The Nerdy Expansion`, etc) and then each of these expansions should have one or more categories.
+Expansions are described in more detail below.
-- The categories are used if you need different types of cards (like red flags and green flags in the game Red Flags, or like black cards and white cards in Cards Against Humanities).
+- The categories are used if you need different types of cards (like red flags and green flags in the game Red Flags, or like black cards and white cards in the game Cards Against Humanities).
 - Within each category is where you actually write your prompts for the game.
   For example: